deconf/Analytics-Insights/readme.txt

 	* multiple improvements for events tracking accuracy
 * New Features:

+= 4.9.6.2 =
+* Enhancements:
+	* switching sampling level to higher precision to increase the accuracy of reports

 = 4.9.6.1 =
 * Enhancements:
 	* enable anonimization for all hits instead of single hits to avoid false-positives from IP Anonymization checking tools